Bonang River

-The Bonang River is a perennial river of the Snowy River catchment, located in the Alpine region of the Australian state of Victoria.
+The Bonang River is a perennial river of the Snowy River catchment, in the Alpine region of the Australian state of Victoria.

 Course and features

 Formed by the confluence of the northern and southern branches of the river, the Bonang River rises below Mountain Little Bill in a remote alpine wilderness area within the Snowy River National Park, near The Gap Scenic Reserve.
-The river flows generally north leaving the national park, then northwest, and then west, joined by six minor tributaries, before reaching its confluence with the Deddick River in the Victorian State Forestry country, below Mount Rosendale in the Shire of East Gippsland, south of the Black-Allan Line that forms part of the border between Victoria and New South Wales.
+The river flows generally north, leaving the national park, then northwest, and then west, joined by six minor tributaries, before reaching its confluence with the Deddick River in the Victorian State Forestry country, below Mount Rosendale in the Shire of East Gippsland, south of the Black-Allan Line that forms part of the border between Victoria and New South Wales.
 The river descends 264 m over its 30 km course.

-In its upper reaches, the river is traversed by Bonang Road north of the road's junction with McKillops Road.
+In its upper reaches, the river is traversed by Bonang Road, north of the road's junction with McKillops Road.